 For the donuts

-- 2 cups gluten free flour blend (recipe follows)
+- 2 cups gluten free flour blend substitute all purpose flour if you can have gluten

 - 2 teaspoons baking powder